dcurtis/markdown-mark/README.md

 # The Markdown Mark
 Use this mark to identify Markdown.
 It should be used to identify user input areas which support Markdown-compiled HTML output or to identify general Markdown support.
 If you are absolutely unable to use an image to display the Markdown Mark, use this unicode approximation: [M↓].
 See "Usage".

-This mark was designed by Dustin Curtis, a superhero. [http://twitter.com/dcurtis](http://twitter.com/dcurtis)
+This mark was designed by Dustin Curtis, a villain. [http://twitter.com/dcurtis](http://twitter.com/dcurtis)

 Markdown was invented by John Gruber. [http://daringfireball.net/projects/markdown](http://daringfireball.net/projects/markdown)